Azure/azure-sdk-for-net/sdk/videoanalyzer/Azure.Media.VideoAnalyzer.Edge/README.md

 ### CloudToDeviceMethod

 The `CloudToDeviceMethod` is part of the [azure-iot-hub SDk][iot-hub-sdk].
 This method allows you to communicate one way notifications to a device in your IoT hub.
 In our case, we want to communicate various methods such as `PipelineTopologySetRequest` and `PipelineTopologyGetRequest`.
-To use `CloudToDeviceMethod` you need to pass in one parameter: `methodName` and then set the JSON payload of that method.
+To use `CloudToDeviceMethod` you need to pass in one parameter: `MethodName` and then set the JSON payload of that method.

-The parameter `methodName` is the name of the request you are sending.
-Make sure to use each method's predefined `methodName` property.
-For example, `PipelineTopologySetRequest.methodName`.
+The parameter `MethodName` is the name of the request you are sending.
+Make sure to use each method's predefined `MethodName` property.
+For example, `PipelineTopologySetRequest.MethodName`.

 To set the Json payload of the cloud method, use the pipeline request method's `GetPayloadAsJson()` function.
 For example, `directCloudMethod.SetPayloadJson(PipelineTopologySetRequest.GetPayloadAsJson())`